ChilliCream/hotchocolate-docs/docs/instrumentation.md

 ## Events

-First let us have a look at what events we currently provide and what they mean.
+First let us have a look at what events _Hot Chocolate_ currently provides and what they mean.
+Later we will walk you through how to setup a `IDiagnosticObserver`.

 ### Query Events